+Who is the gamification really for?
 Are learners better off doing your course alone or collaboratively with other learners?
 Is it designed for personal improvement or as an engagement activity?
 Can you pitch learners against each other in order to motivate them?

 If your learners are lone wolves, try adding a ‘beat the clock’ feature to get them totally engrossed in the activities.
 For example, is this spot the fake smile challenge, learners have to keep an eye on the time while they undertake the interactive tasks.

 Other gamification techniques for lone wolf learners could be opportunities to improve their score such as an interactive quiz with scoring that they can take as many times as they like), or ways to challenge themselves like locking the next level until they get the correct response).

 Your online learners could be team players rather than lone wolves.
 Does it make sense to pitch them against others?
 Let your learners record their score for a quiz or collect and display badges.
 Use dynamic scoring to set up leaderboards so learners can compete against each other alone or in teams.
 As is the case with workplace learning and training in general, there are no strict black and white gamification rules.
 Trule effective gamification caters to the specific needs of the learner, enhancing the quality of the course and its learning power by gamifying learning.

 4. What does the interaction framework look like?